microsoft/ai-developer/Labs/lab-01.md

 ### Estimated Duration: 60 minutes

-The first step in understanding Azure AI Foundry is to get familiar with the basics.
-In this challenge, you will learn about the core concepts of Azure AI Foundry and how it can be used to build powerful AI infused applications.
-You will deploy a GPT-3.5 model and use the Azure AI Foundry Studio to interact with the model.
+This hands-on lab provides experience with Azure AI Foundry and its core capabilities, including AI model deployment and integration with Azure AI Search.
+Designed for those new to the platform, the lab guides you step-by-step to set up an AI project, deploy a GPT-4o model, and configure essential AI services.

+You will explore Azure AI Foundry to create and manage AI projects, use Models + Endpoints to deploy base models, and leverage Azure AI Search for scalable, efficient data retrieval.
+Ensure all prerequisites are met before starting, as the cloud-based Azure AI Foundry platform allows you to complete the lab remotely.

 ## Objectives